danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 ### Provisioning Vagrant

-At this point we have a development virtual machine, but it lacks the dependencies of out project; this is where the provisioner comes in.
+At this point we have a development virtual machine, but it lacks the dependencies of our project; this is where the provisioner comes in.
 In order to get started we need to set-out a basic directory structure contains the files and folders required by Ansible.
 Initially, this may appear to be overkill but getting everything organised now makes life easier at a later date.
 We can use the terminal to take a few shortcuts and quickly build the required directory structure.

 ```
 mkdir -p provision/{setup,deploy}/{tasks,vars,handlers}